Why Air Sealing Is the Responsible Thing to Do?

 Fortunately, air sealing your home can help mitigate energy losses and tamp down excess costs associated with air leakage.
 Stinting those losses can help counter the effects of higher energy consumption nationally.

-This guide discusses how air sealing can help and what makes it a responsible investment.
+This guide discusses what air sealing is, how air sealing can help, and what makes it a responsible investment.

 Read on to discover why it should be your next home improvement project.